volod-k/agentic-ai-soc-knowledge-base/research/how-to-evaluate-vendors/best-ai-soc-providers-2026.md

 ##### 8. What makes UnderDefense different from CrowdStrike, Arctic Wolf, and other AI SOC providers?
 Three capabilities separate UnderDefense from every other provider in this comparison:

-- **ChatOps user verification:** When our AI flags a suspicious alert, our analysts contact the affected user directly through Slack, Teams, email, or SMS to confirm or deny the activity.
+- **ChatOps user verification:** When the platform flags a suspicious alert, it contacts the affected user directly through Slack, Teams, email, or SMS to confirm or deny the activity.
 No other AI SOC provider in this comparison offers this.

 - **Published transparent pricing:** We publish $11–15/asset/month pricing with an online calculator.
 Eight of nine competitors hide pricing behind “contact sales.”

 - **Vendor-agnostic architecture:** UnderDefense integrates with 250+ tools without forced migration.
 Your team retains SIEM ownership and correlation logic.

-The operational result: a 2-minute alert-to-triage SLA, a 15-minute escalation window for critical incidents, and six consecutive years with zero ransomware cases across all [MDR customers](https://underdefense.com/services/managed-detection-and-response/).
+The operational result: a 2-minute alert-to-triage SLA, a 15-minute escalation window for critical incidents, and six consecutive years with zero ransomware cases across every UnderDefense customer.

 CrowdStrike excels within its Falcon ecosystem but limits cross-tool correlation.
 Arctic Wolf offers concierge simplicity but forces proprietary SIEM migration.
-UnderDefense works with what you already have and closes the loop with humans, not just AI.
+UnderDefense works with what you already have and keeps a human in the loop on every decision that matters, not just an AI verdict.